 These final numbers (113, 114, and 115) form the line that develops the SMA across the chart.
 It presents a picture of the ‘simple price average’ (or a picture of the common price) of the ticker symbol.

-In this example, the 5 day ‘average’ is also the middle number being calculated.
-The lower numbers cause this moving average to ‘lag’ and find the middle (or find the mean or find the ‘average’).
+The five-day ‘average’ is also the calculated middle number in this example.
+The lower numbers cause this moving average to ‘lag’ and find the middle (or the mean or the ‘average’).

-The 5 SMA study answers this question; over the last 5 days (or the last 5 candles) what was the average price of this ticker?
+The 5 SMA study answers this question: over the last five days (or the last five candles), what was the average price of this ticker?
 The SMA is also called the average, the rolling average, and the moving mean.
 How can you use that in moving average forecasting?

 Notice that the moving average lags behind the price in this equation.
-On day 5 with a price of $115 the moving average is $113.
-On day 6, the price was $116, and the moving average is $114.
+On day 5, with a price of $115, the moving average is $113.
+On day 6, the price was $116, and the moving average was $114.

-This indicator looks back at previous price action to calculate the moving average.
+This indicator looks back at previous price actions to calculate the moving average.
 This is also a lagging indicator because it takes these numbers and seeks to find the middle.

-Thus a price that was further back in time then the current price action.
-Even as a ‘lagging average” the SMA is one of the most valued indicators in the trader’s toolbox.
+Thus, the price was further back than the current price action.
+Even as a ‘lagging average,” the SMA is one of the most valued indicators in the trader’s toolbox.

 The EMA is calculated from the whole of the previous price action.
-This is the first reason that the EMA is better suited for a smaller time-frame; such as an intraday chart.
+This is the first reason the EMA is better suited for a smaller time frame, such as an intraday chart.

-The EMA weight is calculated based upon the length of the EMA chosen.
+The EMA weight is calculated based on the length of the EMA chosen.
 The formula for a 10-day EMA would look like this:

 10 SMA: 10-bar total / 10